Cruise to Oban

 The Oban Town Ambassadors do their best to meet and greet every cruise ship passenger and they will also have local maps and plenty of suggestions of things to see and do.
 Oban's Visitor Information Centre (iCentre) is also conveniently located just off North Pier and can help independent cruise ship passengers plan their visit to Oban and Lorn.
 You can also purchase tour tickets for walking tours, boat trips and other activities from VisitScotland counter staff.

-Hebridean Princess and Lord of the Glens is also a regular visitor and there are several smaller cruise ships operators, such as The Majestic Line which embark passengers from Oban.
+Hebridean Princess and Lord of the Glens are regular visitors and there are several smaller cruise ships operators, such as The Majestic Line which embark passengers from Oban.
 St Hilda Sea Adventures is based at Dunstaffnage Marina and offers unique sailing experience for smaller groups.
 Vessels of all types (commercial and pleasure) will find a wealth of useful information on Harbour facilities online at www.obanharbour.scot

 You can also check out the Oban Webcams to see what's in port!